YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

 A code to implement the original GAN.py with a generator and a discriminator.
 Testing on the mnist data.

-    run GAN.py to train a generative model which is used to generate image data from a random distribution.
+    run GAN.py to train a generative model which is used to generate image data from a random distribution

     test data gen: gen_test_data.py